tomossmith/MS3-Foodie/README.md

 This section is designed to generate possible scenarios of the typical end user that would use this website.
 This will help ensure end user requirements are designed into the website.

+To create a web application that offered a good experience to the user, I found that a minimal and simplistic style would be the best approach.
+Not only does this keep the site easy to use, it also makes sure that the users aren't over powered with all the information the database may store/display.

+A key priority was to try to make the journey from entering the site to displaying a recipe as quickly and clean as possible.

 ## <span id="#ux-user_stories"><b>User Stories</b></span>